naturalshine/soother-site/content/docs/002-training-soother.md

 ## Issues arise in Inference

 This process went smoothly up through the "train" step.
 I wrote a custom little pre-processer for my data, which was trivial based upon instructions and examples in the mimic2 repo.
-I successfully trained my voice to 1000 steps on my local machine's CPU, which took nearly a day.
-This early training output something that was definitely sounding like a whisper.
-See the early example in [voice training samples](/voice/002-soother-training-samples).
+I successfully trained a speech model to 1000 steps on my local machine's CPU, which took nearly a day.
+At 1000 steps, the model output audio that was definitely sounding like a whisper.
+See the early example in [speech model demos](/voice/002-soother-training-samples).

 I then deployed various AWS servers, rigged up my docker configurations, and started training with a [p3 AWS instance](/docs/006-soother-hardware).
 And the training worked!
 The voice was noticably improving at every checkpoint.
 I thought: this is easy!
 I let training run to 250,000 steps.
-Then, I decided to try to run inference on the model.
+Then, I tried running inference on the speech model.
 At training checkpoints, the model outputs audio samples derived from texts in its dataset.
 It already "knows" how they sound (this is called "guided" synthesis).
 In inference, you ask the model to speak something entirely new.
 And at 250,000 steps, when I asked my model to speak in inference, it catastrophically [no worky](/docs/002-soother-training-samples#inference-round-one), as we say in the business.

 ## Issue 1: Lack of Alignment